Adelynn

 About Me

-While at NYU, Adelynn's training with Playwrights Horizons Theatre School deepened their performance skillset and introduced them to a previously unknown love of theatre making as a designer, director, and devisor.
-She appeared in a number of theatrical productions at NYU (including the Fall 2021 Tisch Mainstage) and directed a full-length play in her final semester at Playwrights.
+While at NYU, Adelynn's training with Playwrights Horizons Theatre School deepened their performance skillset and introduced them to a previously unknown love of theatre-making as a writer, director, and devisor.
+They appeared in a number of theatrical productions at NYU (including the Fall 2021 Tisch Mainstage) and directed a full-length play in their final semester at Playwrights.

-The kinds of work Adelynn is most invested in are pieces that re-examine existing (often Classical) texts through queer and/or trans lenses and new work that focuses on the tiny, intricate moments that color our interpersonal relationships, often blurring lines between platonic and romantic intimacy.
+The kinds of work Adelynn is most drawn to are pieces that re-interpret modern and historical canon through a queer and/or trans lens and new work that puts a microscope on the complex intimate moments that color a relationship, often blurring the lines between platonic, romantic, and sexual intimacy.

 Personality Reel